akosichesca/QuantizedNearestNeighbors/README.md

 # QuantizedNearestNeighbors

 This is a code to implement a simple Quantized Nearest Neighbor Search.

-There are three commmand line arguments: \n -d-metric : which determines what distance function to use -qbits : number of bits to represent each dimension
+There are three commmand line arguments:

+-d-metric : which determines what distance function to use

+-qbits : number of bits to represent each dimension

 -dataset: name of dataset to use

-python run.py -d-metric [string] -qbits [number] -dataset [number] (all commandline arguments can be removed)
+python run.py -d-metric [string] -qbits [number] -dataset [number]

+(all commandline arguments can be removed)

 -d-metric [string]